Quick question? Chat with us

 Understanding the line between what you're legally required to provide and what your team actually expects — and how to use discretionary benefits as a competitive advantage.

 There's a distinction that matters enormously in benefits strategy and gets blurred constantly in practice: the difference between what you're legally obligated to provide and what your employees actually expect to receive.
+For more on this, see our piece on What Gen Z African Employees Actually Want From Their Benefits Package.

 Confusion between these two categories is expensive.
 HR teams that conflate them either overspend on statutory minimums they've misunderstood, or — more commonly — underinvest in the discretionary layer that actually drives retention, and then wonder why attrition is high.